Skip to main content

 Resource Management

-This tool provides read-only access to Amazon ECS resources to help you monitor and understand your deployment environment.
+This tool provides comprehensive access to Amazon ECS resources to help you monitor, understand, and manage your deployment environment.

 • Clusters: List all clusters, describe specific cluster details